perfectsense/brightspot-styleguide/README.md

 # Installation

-Make sure that `package.json` and `Gruntfile.js` exist at the root of the project directory, and `pom.xml` contains the view generator build plugins.
+Make sure that `bower.json`, `Gruntfile.js`, and `package.json` exist at the root of the project directory, and `pom.xml` contains the view generator build plugins.
 The examples are in the [example](example) sub-project.

 Build the project: